Bulgaria at the 2024 Summer Olympics

-Bulgaria is scheduled to compete at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Bulgaria competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 Bulgarian athletes have appeared in every edition of the Summer Olympics from 1924 onwards, except for three occasions: the 1948 Summer Olympics in London because of the nation's instigation in World War II, and the 1932 and 1984 Summer Olympics in Los Angeles because of the worldwide Great Depression and Soviet boycott, respectively.

+Medalists

 Competitors

 The following is the list of number of competitors in the Games.